What is a Point of Sale Display?

 Products on a Point of Sale Display

-Although any products can appear on a point of sale display, convenience goods are the most effective products to put.
+Although any products can appear on a point of sale display, convenience goods are the most effective products to put there.
 For example:

 - Soft drinks